Tulsa World: History

 The Tulsa Tribune and Tulsa World entered a joint operating agreement in June 1941.
 Eugene Lorton died in 1949, leaving majority interest in the newspaper to his wife Maude and smaller shares to four daughters and 20 employees.
 Eugene's presumed successor, Robert Lorton, had died at age 24 in 1939.
 In the 1950s, Maude Lorton transferred one-fourth of the company to attorney Byron Boone, who became publisher in 1959.
 Upon her death, she left the rest of her shares to her grandson Robert.
 In 1964, Robert Lorton became director of the News Publishing Corporation, which oversaw the non-editorial operations of both the Tulsa Tribune and Tulsa World.
 In 1968, he became president of the Tulsa World and publisher upon Boone's death in 1988.
 The Tulsa Tribune ceased operations in 1992 and Tulsa World acquired its assets.
 Robert Lorton reacquired the Worlds outstanding shares and made the newspaper entirely family-owned once again.
 In May 2005, he passed the title of publisher to his son Robert E. Lorton III.
 During the same year, World Publishing Company had 700 employees, and was ranked as one of Oklahoma's largest employers.

 In February 2013, the paper announced that it would be sold to Berkshire Hathaway's BH Media Group, controlled by Warren Buffett.
 In 2015, BH Media bought six weekly papers and the daily Tulsa Business & Legal News from Community Publishers Inc.

 On April 20, 2015, four Tulsa World journalists—including two nominated for the Pulitzer Prize—suddenly resigned their jobs to accept positions at The Frontier, a new online-only publication launched by the former World publisher, Bobby Lorton.

 In 2016, the World announced it would not endorse any candidate in the 2016 election, saying that the American people had been presented with "the least acceptable list of candidates for president in modern times."
 The paper had maintained its loyalty to the GOP after Eugene Lorton's death; it had endorsed the GOP standardbearer in every election since 1940.

+In November 2025, the World moved to a six day printing schedule, eliminating its printed Monday edition.